1. Jainism was founded by__________.

 Explanation: Known as “Jain Ashoka” for spreading Jainism in West India.

-79. Kharavela, ruler of Kalinga, is known for:
+79. Kharavela, ruler of Kalinga, is known for__________.

 A) Patronizing Jainism and building Udayagiri–Khandagiri caves